 While parents face CPS investigations and issues, sometimes additional criminal charges for child abuse are brought by a local prosecuting attorney.
 There are four different degrees of child abuse charges, all of which are serious crimes.
 The differences in degree are mostly the nature of the intent the accused had during the commission of abuse and whatever resulting harm came to the child.

 First Degree Child Abuse Charges

-To be convicted of first degree child abuse, the prosecutor has to prove that the parent or guardian who has care, custody, or authority over a child either knowingly or intentionally inflicted “serious physical harm” or “serious mental harm” to the child.
+To be convicted of First Degree Child Abuse, the prosecutor must prove that the parent or a guardian having care, custody and authority over the child knowingly or intentionally caused “serious physical harm” or “serious mental harm” to the child.